Automation Action: Slack

 You will be prompted to select or connect your Slack account.
 Once your account is connected, you will be able to configure your Slack notification.

-If you are not authenticated you will be prompted to log in to your INTEGRATION account.
+If you are not authenticated you will be prompted to log in to your Slack account.

-Provide the credentials you would like to use to connect to INTEGRATION.
+Provide the credentials you would like to use to connect to Slack.
 Then accept the request to connect:

 When your account is connected, you will be returned to the action configuration screen.